paschmann/GitHANA/README.md

 - Click on Import/Export menu
 - Click Import from File
 - Browse to the downloaded file
 - Edit the index.html file and specify your github username/password

-See here